emilien-jegou/vim-yew-prettifier/README.md

 Depending on the project popularity I may revisit how the AST parser get built so that some of thoses pitfall get fixed, but for the time being you may face the limitation and bugs stated below.
+- Does not support yew inline "if" blocks
 - This plugin do not prettify nested code block, only html tags will get prettified
 - Will delete comments starting with '//' in blocks, use '/**/' instead
 - Multiline strings containing brackets characters may create indentation issues, such as the following: